pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/examples/standard.rst

 ----------------------------------------

 Missing observations are handled in exactly the same way as with masked arrays.
 If you are familiar with masked arrays, then there is nothing new to learn.
 Please see the main numpy documentation for additional info on masked arrays.

 Operations on TimeSeries
 ------------------------

-If you work with only one :class:`~tseries.TimeSeries`, you can use the :mod:`numpy.ma` commands to process the data.
+If you work with only one :class:`~TimeSeries`, you can use the :mod:`numpy.ma` commands to process the data.
 For example:

    >>> series_log = ma.log(series)

 Note that invalid values (negative, in that case), are automatically masked.
 Note also that you could use the standard numpy version of the function instead, however the :meth:`reduce` and :meth:`accumulate` methods of some ufuncs (such as :func:`add` or :func:`multiply`) will only function properly with the :mod:`numpy.ma` versions.

 .. note::